 Photos and video evidence can help you prove the bus driver or another party/condition caused the accident.

 If anyone witnessed the bus accident, ask for their contact information and if they are willing to make a brief recorded statement on your phone.
 The insurance company for the driver or school district, or your attorney, may need to speak to them in the future.
 Eyewitnesses can provide vital evidence of fault since they are an objective third party and have no financial stake in your claim.

 See your general physician or visit an urgent care/emergency room as soon as possible.
 Even if your injuries seem minor, severe injuries can have delayed symptoms.
 It is also critical to have medical documentation linking your injuries and potential injuries to the accident.
 If you fail to seek medical care in a timely manner, the liable party can argue that your injuries were not caused by the bus accident.

 Notify your insurance company of the accident.
 If you have collision or comprehensive coverage, you can choose to file a claim under your policy to cover vehicle repairs/replacement, medical bills, your lost wages, etc. Your insurance company will then seek reimbursement from the at-fault party’s insurance company, whether the bus driver is responsible, the school district, or another party.
 On the other hand, if you only have liability coverage, you will have to file an injury claim with the liable party’s insurer.

 Before you report the accident to your insurer or the at-fault party’s insurance company, it is in your best interests to speak to a Riverside Bus Accident Attorney.
 Bus accident cases and determining which parties are liable can be incredibly complex.
 There may also be specific regulations and deadlines when it comes to filing a claim against a school district.
-An attorney will evaluate your case for free and help you determine the best course of action.
+A San Bernardino accident attorney will evaluate your case for free and help you determine the best course of action.